Sometime during Evey Hamond's captivity within the Terrorist V's home, The Shadow Gallery…

 Evey could feel V's presence behind her, it felt almost like a warm glow emanated around him.
 Ever since he saved her just being around V had made Evey feel comforted and secure.
 She may not have known much about her hero, but she intuitively knew he meant her no harm.
 "It's by Max Ernst, it's called 'Europe After the Rains'. "

 For a moment V had forgotten that Evey had never learned who Max Ernst was as all of his works were categorized as objectionable materials.
-Based almost solely on the fact that he lived his life not based on the same or similar principles as Norsefire's propaganda.
+Based almost solely on Noresfire's disapproval the way that he lived his life.

 "I'm sorry," Evey said sadly, looking down at her feet again.
 "I don't know who that is.
 But he must have been extremely talented."